WallGo investigates: Theoretical uncertainties in the bubble wall velocity

 In addition to providing a user-friendly tool for computing the wall velocity, our motivation for developing \WallGo{} was to improve the theoretical framework for computing $\vw$.
 State-of-the-art calculations~\cite{Moore:1995si,Lewicki:2021pgr, Laurent:2022jrs, Dorsch:2023tss, Ekstedt:2024fyq, Dorsch:2024jjl, Branchina:2025adj} involve several simplifying assumptions, and obtaining a reliable result may require going beyond some of them.
 To efficiently allocate computational and intellectual resources, it is crucial to identify the dominant sources of uncertainty in the calculation. \WallGo{} provides a systematic framework for assessing and reducing these uncertainties.

-This article represents a first step toward the second objective.
+This article represents a first step toward the latter objective.
 We investigate the uncertainties in the wall velocity arising from various sources, focusing on two specific models: \begin{itemize} \item the Standard Model (SM) extended by a real scalar singlet, in the region of parameter space where the phase transition proceeds in two steps, \item the Inert Doublet Model (IDM), in the regime where the transition is radiatively induced. \end{itemize} In this context, we examine several approximations commonly used in the literature to compute the wall velocity.
-We assess their impact on the calculation by estimating the resulting uncertainties in both the driving pressure $\Delta P$ and the wall velocity $\Delta \vw$.
+We assess their impact on the calculation by estimating the resulting uncertainties in both the total pressure on the wall $\Delta P$ and the wall velocity $\Delta \vw$.
 Both errors can be related to each other through

 According to this relation, the sensitivity of $\vw$ to various approximations is expected to be small when ${\rm d}P/{\rm d}\vw$ is large.
 This is typically the case in the range $\vw \in [\cs, \vJ]$, where hydrodynamic effects generate a strong shock wave that causes the pressure to rise rapidly.
 An example of such a pressure curve is shown in fig.~2 of~\cite{Laurent:2022jrs}.